Julia K. Chun

 Julia is an associate member of the Council for Korean Americans (CKA), a national, nonpartisan, nonprofit organization of successful Korean American leaders with the mission to increase the voice, visibility, and influence of the Korean American community and advance Korean American leadership everywhere.
 Julia is a founding member of Korean Americans for Organizing (KAFO) and KAFO PAC, and Korean Americans for Obama, and Korean Americans for Hillary that served as official allied and affinity groups, respectively, for President Barack Obama’s re-election campaign in 2012 and Hillary Clinton’s presidential campaign in 2016.
 She also worked on the Specialty Media Communications Team for the 2012 and 2016 presidential conventions.

 Julia is the proud daughter of Korean immigrants and small business owners, and lives with her family in McLean, Virginia.

-May Nivar was appointed to the VAAB in 2017 for a four-year term and serves as Vice Chair.
+May Nivar was appointed to the VAAB in 2017 for a four-year term and serves as Chair for 2019.